FrancoisSuzeau/Solar-System/README.md

 ### 20/07/2021
 + Distant objects behaviour : OpenGL let you to have the possibility to fixe perspective aspect.
 When you move backward, after a while, the object disappear and his name appear.
 Also, these name are oriented with the camera position

 + Atmosphere effect : Venus, Earth, Mars, Jupiter and Saturn have transparent and colored atmosphere all arround their surface.
 It is simply a disk moving in relation with the camera position.
-These atmosphere are not shadowed because of the impossibility to make the framebuffer work.
+These atmosphere are not shadowed because of the impossibility to make a framebuffer work.

+### 21/07/2021
++ Sound : Add a playist feature, now six track are playing one after the other.
+(Had to initialize pointer to struct Mix_music to NULL -> drop a warning)

 ## More in coming ...